dargueta/metalc/README.rst

 This library can be compiled in one of several modes, depending on the needs of the program linking to it.

 * **Bare:** Assumes no underlying system system support.
+Use this for OS kernels that don't need UEFI support or will implement it on their own.
 Many features such as I/O require hooks to be implemented by the code using the library.
 * **UEFI Application:** Uses the UEFI boot services to provide I/O, memory allocation, etc. Useful for writing OS bootloaders and UEFI applications, but not OS kernels.
-* **Kernel:** Uses the UEFI runtime API.
+* **UEFI Kernel:** Uses the UEFI runtime API.
 Useful for OS kernels that rely on UEFI for certain hardware access.

 Build Requirements
 ------------------